Skip to main content

 File - Drag in a Google Sheet or .csv asset from the Assets Window.

-Column Title - Select a column from your spreadsheet.
-The first row of your spreadsheet is reserved and used to populate this list.
+Column Title - Select a column from the spreadsheet.
+The first row of the spreadsheet is reserved and used to populate this list.

 info